rpgoldman/pyDcop/docs/installation.rst

   pip install .

-When developing on pyDCOP, for example to implement a new DCOP algorithm, one would rather use the following command, which installs pyDCOP in development mode with test dependencies::
+When developing on pyDCOP, for example to implement a new DCOP algorithm, one should instead use the following command, which installs pyDCOP in development mode with test dependencies::

   pip install -e .[test]